 Thank you for your interest in this presentation.
-Please note that analyses included herein are preliminary.
-More recent, inalized analyses can be found in: Youran, M. L, Mitchell, K. J. & Korchmars, J. D. (2011).
-National trends in exposure to and operferces or Violence on the Internet among children.
+Please note this presentation is a more recent version of the Emerging Technologies Conference presentation littled "The dark side of the internet: Volunt internet victimization", Analyses included herein are preliminary, More recent, finalized analyses can be found in: 'barra, M.L., Mitchell, K.J., & Korchmaros, J.D.
+(2011), National truerds in exposure to and experiences of violence on the Internet among children.
+Pediatrics, 128(6),e1376-e1386.